MV4Tech/developer-excercise/README.md

 1. This project was developed using [Java/Spring Boot/MySQL] and [REST/HTTP API].
 2. MVC (Model-View-Controller) architectural pattern.
 3. Unit tests were implemented using [JUnit 5] and [Mockito] for testing various functionalities.
+4. Swagger, OpenApi
-4. Code is organized into modules for better modularity and reusability.
+5. Code is organized into modules for better modularity and reusability.